code-saturne/code_saturne/docs/doxygen/user_guide/mesh_preprocessing.md

 Using selection criteria in user code {#sec_fvm_selector}
 ------------------------

-In order to use [selection criteria](@ref sec_selection_criteria) in C and Fortran user subroutines, a collection of utility subroutines is provided.
+In order to use [selection criteria](@ref sec_selection_criteria) in user-defined functions, a collection of utility subroutines is provided.

 for example: